Dollar recovers modestly on stronger U.S. economic data

 "The Bullard comments were a little bit of a standout to the extent that he was shifting gears," said Alan Ruskin, global head of foreign exchange strategy at Deutsche Bank in New York.

-On Wall Street, the S&P 500 .SPX stock index ended mostly flat, while Treasuries yields rose.
+On Wall Street, the S&P 500 stock index ended mostly flat, while Treasuries yields rose.

 (Reporting by Sam Forgione; Editing by James Dalgleish and Andrew Hay)